The course made me a lot more disciplined and self-reliant. The lecturers had confidence in me which in turn made me feel confident.Amelia

-All staff on this course have industry experience as performers, community practitioners and in academia in Higher Education.
+All staff on this course have industry experience as performers, community practitioners and in academia in higher education.

 The Performing Arts course enables you to gain understanding of being a performer on stage as you study dance, acting and singing, but also behind the scenes of performance with modules in, for example, stagecraft and theatre design.
 The teaching team bring heaps of enthusiasm and industry experience to enable you to reach your potential.Dr Angela PickardProgramme Director

-Given the aim to produce graduates who are competent and confident in the performing arts industry it will come as no surprise to find direct engagement with the Performing Arts and related disciplines: a great deal of practical performance is built into the programme.
+A great deal of practical performance is built into the programme.
 Students will engage in the various processes of production, rehearsal, performance, presentation of seminars and workshop leadership.
 The participation of those students who perform within performance workshops and masterclasses will provide the opportunity for their performances to be analysed and performance practice developed.

 Whilst the practical component of many modules is important, most modules require an element of written work as part of the assessment strategy.